 - New log consumers

-A perfect management architecture requires:
+An ideal management architecture requires:

-- Standardized application deployment without complicated configuration
+- Standardized application deployment without complicated configurations

-- Easy compliance with log processing requirements
+- High performance that meets log processing requirements

 Log Service solution